Information for Students

 Cost of cords and stoles: Funding for honor cords, stoles, and medallions is the responsibility of the individual student or the sponsoring honor society, student organization, program, or office as deemed appropriate by each group.
 If funding is provided by the organization/program, the process for ordering and distributing items is the sole responsibility of that organization/program.
 All other costs would defer to the individual student.
 The cost of the standard PSU stole, and custom embroidery of that stole on the PSU stole builder is the responsibility of the individual student.

 Approval Process: University recognized organizations and programs wishing to request the addition of preset text or emblems on the stole builder for their organization or program should contact Student.Activities@Plymouth.edu.
 All requests must be submitted by no later than March 30th.

 Bachelor degree recipients who have maintained a cumulative average of 3.75 or above for work done at Plymouth are graduated summa cum laude.
-Bachelor and Associate degree recipients who have maintained a cumulative average of 3.50 through 3.74 are graduated magna cum laude.
+Bachelor degree recipients who have maintained a cumulative average of 3.50 through 3.74 are graduated magna cum laude.
 Bachelor degree recipients who have maintained a cumulative average of 3.25 through 3.49 are graduated cum laude.
 Degree candidates must have accumulated at least 45 credits at Plymouth to be eligible for graduation honors.
 Recognition is noted on the student’s diploma and permanent record.